When a property is transferred because of a divorce, is the transfer of property taxable, and what tax issues should be considered?

 Perhaps the key Internal Revenue Code section regarding this matter is Section 1041.
-In general, IRC Section 1041 holds that transfers of property from one spouse to another spouse (or a former spouse) is not taxable when the transfer of property is incident and through a divorce.
-It is important to note that if through the divorce, the parties agree to sell property to a third party, or the court orders the sale of property to a third party, the transfer or sale would be taxed under the normal tax principals.
-This is so because the sale or transfer of the applicable property is not considered to be a sale or disposition subject to the divorce.
-The non-taxable transfer of retirement accounts such as 401(k)s and similar profit sharing plans requires a specific court order known as a Qualified Domestic Relations Order, which is often referred to as a QDRO.
+In general, IRC Section 1041 holds that transfers of property from one spouse to another spouse (or a former spouse) are not taxable when the transfer of property is incident and through a divorce.
+It is important to note that if through the divorce, the parties agree to sell the property to a third party, or the court orders the sale of the property to a third party, the transfer or sale would be taxed under the normal tax principles.
+This is so because the sale or transfer of the applicable property is not considered to be a sale or disposition subject to divorce.
+The non-taxable transfer of retirement accounts such as 401(k)s and similar profit-sharing plans require a specific court order known as a Qualified Domestic Relations Order, which is often referred to as a QDRO.

 What about child support payments?
 Are child support payments taxable?
 No, child support payments should not be taxable to the recipient, nor is the party making the child support payment allowed a tax deduction for making the payment.